-Educational Psychology (EPSY), 226 Education Building
+EDUCATIONAL PSYCHOLOGY (EPSY), 226 EDUCATION BUILDING

-Cognition, Learning, Language, Instruction, & Culture (CLLIC) Counseling Psychology Quantitative and Evaluative Research Methodologies (QUERIES) Child and Adolescent Development Special Online Program: Curriculum, Technology, and Education Reform (CTER)
+- Cognitive Science of Teaching and Learning (CSTL) - Counseling Psychology (Counseling) - Child Development Studies in Interpretive, Statistical, Measurement and Evaluative Methodologies for Education (QUERIES) - Special Online Program: Curriculum, Technology, and Education Reform (CTER)

 Note: Students may apply to the Department of Educational Psychology and indicate the division of their choice.
 Although a student may be listed under one specialty area of course work, research and faculty interests often cross divisional boundaries.